JoshuaGrams/philtre2d/doc/objects/Layout.md

 		  possible.
 There will always be some extra space unless the parent's aspect ratio is the same as the child's.

-	* `space` is a table of up to four objects, keyed to each side (left/right /top/bottom), which will be scaled to fill any extra space.
+	* `space` is a table of up to four values, keyed to each side (left/right /top/bottom).
+The values can be objects, which will be scaled to fill any extra space, or they can be `true`.
 If you don't specify any, or if you specify both left/right or top/bottom, it will center the child.
 If you specify an object for only one side on an axis, the child will be pushed to the opposite side.

 * `Row(spacing, homogeneous, children)` - Lays out its child objects in a row.
 All the child objects are stretched vertically to the allocated height